Review date: Nov. 8, 2021

 What's this?
-Headphones that actually brag about how well they play music and cancel sound?
+Headphones that brag about how well they play music and cancel sound?
 It's refreshing to see.
 Sony seems to focus on all things audio with these pricey, critically acclaimed wireless headphones.
 They do offer something called "smart listening technology" so when you start to talk, the headphones pause the music so you can have a "hands-free conversation" (who knew we needed hands-free conversations!).
-For the most part, Sony keeps it all about what you hear — or don't hear — when put these things on.
-Sounds good.
+For the most part, Sony keeps it all about what you hear — or don't hear — when you put these things on.
+Hey, that actually sounds good.

 Can it snoop on me?

 What data does the company collect?

 If a user connects to the "Sony headphones connect" application: email, date of birth.